Article 3 of a 3 part series on Guidance.

 However, in terms of what we should expect or look for; in terms of what God has promised to do—he has promised to guide us by Scripture (in the hands of his Spirit) and by no other method.

 This brings our brief series on guidance to a close.
-There are numerous subjects we have not covered, and if you’d like to read more on the subject, we suggest you wait for our book, which is due out in a few months time.
+There are numerous subjects we have not covered, and if you’d like to read more on the subject, we suggest you take a look at our book Guidance and the Voice of God.